LukeMS/lua-namegen/README.rst

 Basic usage
 ------------

-To get a dwarf name and surname, using default sets, just do
+To get a dwarf name and surname, using default sets, just do:

 .. code-block:: lua